Caroline Harrison: Civil War and senator's wife

-First Lady of the United States
+First Lady

 Harrison was responsible for a large family in the White House; in addition to the president and herself, the White House was home to their two children and their families, Caroline's father, Caroline's sister Elizabeth, and Elizabeth's widowed daughter.
 Managing this large family contributed to her image as grandmotherly and as an ideal of domestic life.
 Both her daughter and her daughter-in-law helped with the responsibilities of the first lady.
 She considered her domestic duties to be her primary responsibilities, expressing little interest in her role as White House hostess.
 Harrison continued in her artistic pursuits while she was first lady, and she would mail ceramic milk sets to parents that named their children after the president.

 To appeal to the public, Harrison would arrange publicity photos of her infant grandson, popularly known as "Baby McKee".
 She also continued her charitable work as first lady, giving her little time to organize grand receptions.
 She did implement some reforms for presidential receptions; Harrison abolished the practice of handshaking in receiving lines, and she restored dancing as a common practice.
 Harrison caused one major political controversy in 1889 when she accepted a seaside cottage from John Wanamaker as a gift, leading to accusations of bribery.

 Harrison supported women's rights movements while serving as first lady.
 It was on her advice that her husband appointed Alice Sanger to the White House staff, the first woman to hold such a position.
 Harrison also organized educational programs in the White House for the wives and daughters of cabinet members, including ceramics and French classes.
-In 1890, Harrison was one of the founding members of the Daughters of the American Revolution, a woman's organization that celebrated the contributions of women during the founding of the United States.
+In 1890, Harrison was the first President General of the Daughters of the American Revolution, a woman's organization that celebrated the contributions of women during the founding of the United States.
 Her involvement gave the organization legitimacy, and her first speech to the group was the first public speech to be written and delivered by a first lady.
 The same year, she and several other women helped raise funds for the Johns Hopkins University Medical School on the condition that it admit women.
 This was the first medical school in the United States to accept women, and it would lead to similar policies in other medical schools.